 Our partnerships have included initiatives like "Success By 6" with the United Way of Buffalo and Erie County to, more recently, helping women who are refugees open home-based child care programs with Journey’s End Refugee Services and Jewish Family Services of Buffalo and Erie County.

 The Coalition grew as a result of the changing needs of the community, and always under the leadership of pioneers who led the charge on behalf of children and families.
-Our impressive list of Executive Directors includes Dorothy B. Millard, Judy DiPasquale, Peg Agnello-Kulu, Mary Jo Hunt, Dr. Valerie C. Cooley, Susan Block, Marie Cannon, Lynn Pullano, and our current CEO, Amanda Kelkenberg.
+Our impressive list of Executive Directors includes Dorothy B. Millard, Judy DiPasquale, Peg Agnello-Kulu, Mary Jo Hunt, Dr. Valerie C. Cooley, Susan Block, Marie Cannon, Lynn Pullano, Amanda Kelkenberg and our current CEO Kimberly Suminski.

 Today, while the DBA name of the organization has changed to Child Care Resource Network, the commitment to our community is the same.
 We are here to ensure the best outcomes for all children and families through our programs, services, collaborations, and commitments.